-Cupra Formentor 2020: specs, price and on-sale date
+Cupra Formentor eHybrid 2020: specs, price and on-sale date

-This is the Formentor, a new halo car for SEAT’s performance-orientated sub-brand, Cupra.
-Adhering to the current coupe-SUV trend and based on the SEAT/Cupra Ateca, the Formentor is set to pair aggressive, sporty styling with a punchy plug-in hybrid petrol-electric drivetrain.
+This is the Formentor eHybrid, a new halo car for SEAT’s performance-orientated sub-brand, Cupra.
+Adhering to the current coupe-SUV trend and based on the Cupra Ateca, the Formentor pairs aggressive, sporty styling with a punchy plug-in hybrid (PHEV) petrol-electric drivetrain.
 Customer deliveries are set to begin in late 2020.

 In addition to the Formentor, Cupra has unveiled a fully electric concept car called the Tavascan, while Cupra's parent brand SEAT recently announced a plug-in hybrid version of the latest Leon family hatchback.